deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Aye.
 At great an’ terrible cost.”
 Powell sniffed.
 “And yet here we are, discussin’ it.”

 “So the genuine question is this: do we push that snowball down the hill, My Father?
-The moment we do it will gather everything in its path and become unstoppable.
+The moment we do, it will gather everything in its path and become unstoppable.
 Meanwhile, the Directorate is in a unique position of authoritarian control of its people.”

 *“If.”*